laixintao/prometheus-http-sd/README.md

 the whole request instead of returning the partial targets from the other two scripts.

+Also for the same reason, if your script met any error, you should throw out `Exception` all the way to the top instead of catch it in your script and return a null `TargetList`, if you return a null `TargetList`, prometheus-http-sd will think that your script run successfully and empty the target list as well.

 You can notice this error from stdout logs or `/metrics` from prometheus-http-sd.